 The hamster that Dewey (Erik Per Sullivan) releases in an earlier episode of the series can be seen in various episodes after, rolling past the screen (in its exercise ball) on the ground in the background.

 When Francis was given a more diminished role in seasons six and seven, the show changed focus entirely.
 Rather than splitting episodes between a Malcolm story, with Francis side story, Hal and Lois instead became the primary focus of the show, with side-stories being reserved for Malcolm, Reese, and Dewey.
 Francis no longer appeared in his own stories, and instead became only an occasional recurring character.

 Jane Kaczmarek, in real-life, has given birth by way of Caesarian section three times.
 When it came time to simulate giving birth without a C-section in the episode "Baby Part Two", Kaczmarek just imitated every other birth she had seen on television.

 In the opening credits, the boxer who inadvertently knocks out the referee is Pedro Cardenas, fighting Willie deWit.
 He accidentally KO'ed referee Bert Lowes during the 1982 North American Championships in Las Vegas.

 In the episode where Hal and the boys go to the race track, they come home to discover that Lois had gone through all of their stuff, in that pile was a pack of Morley cigarettes, the same fake brand the Cigarette Smoking Man prefers to use on The X-Files (1993).

-Actor Patrick Bristow first appears in the Episode "Ida's Boyfriend" as Phillip, the head of the Acting troupe hired to hold a Murder Mystery at the Grotto.
-Later, Patrick Bristow returns to the show as Lloyd, Chad's Father in the episode "Chad Sleep's Over".
+Patrick Bristow first appears in the episode "Ida's Boyfriend" as Phillip, the head of the acting troupe hired to hold a Murder Mystery at the Grotto.
+Later, Patrick Bristow returns to the show as Lloyd, Chad's father in the episode "Chad Sleeps Over".